Wuthering Heights: Theatre

 The novel has been adapted as operas composed by Bernard Herrmann, Carlisle Floyd, and Frédéric Chaslin (most cover only the first half of the book) and a musical by Bernard J. Taylor.

-In 2021, Emma Rice directed a theatrical version which was shown online and at the Bristol Old Vic.,this production was then put on at the National Theatre in 2022.
+In 2021, Emma Rice directed a theatrical version that was shown online and at the Bristol Old Vic.
+This production was then put on at the National Theatre in 2022.